sa2c/python-oop-novice/_episodes/01-introduction.md

 ~~~
 {: .output}

-We can do this because `numbers` is an _object_, and in this particular case it
+How does Python know it can do this?
-provides the `mean` method.

 Let's investigate this further by using `type`
 to identify what the data type of `numbers` is:

 ~~~